 Mussina is an amazing Mum and so protective of her little girl - it really has been an honour to be a part of this special moment.

-Zambezi is the 2nd youngest member of our family and was born in October 2015.
+Zambezi is the 2nd youngest member of our family and was born on the 4th of October 2015.
 His parents Chova and Shan have been in our care for many years.
 He is named Zambezi because it was our father, Rory Hensman's favourite place in Africa.

 As a little baby he is strong and goal-oriented and it's a treat to watch him learn how to use his trunk.